Explore The Area

 Instead of staying in Bar Harbor, consider Southwest Harbor as your command central for a great vacation in Maine.
 This traditional New England village has everything that encapsulates the heart of island life.
 Southwest Harbor is close to Bar Harbor, yet far enough away to avoid busy crowds and traffic, and Southwest Harbor is also a great place to enjoy lesser known areas of the island.

-Here are some of the highlights, courtesy of Innkeepers Fred and Jim.
+Here are some of the highlights, courtesy of the Innkeepers.

 Boats, Bikes, and Nature

 Southwest Cycle - bicycle rentals, 370 Main Street, Southwest Harbor.

 Quietside Cruises - cruise in a lobster boat or charter a sloop to discover the islands by water.

 Maine State Sea Kayak - (rentals) 254 Main Street, Southwest Harbor.

 Cranberry Cove Ferry - departs near the Inn from Southwest Harbor.

 Beal’s Lobster Pier - 411 Main Street, Southwest Harbor

 Cafe This Way - 14 1/2 Mt.
 Desert St., Bar Harbor, ME